Kidney Transplant in Nigeria

 This almost always depends on the general health and way of life of the kidney transplant recipient.
 For a patient undergoing dialysis, the normal life expectancy is five years.
-People who obtain a kidney transplant often live a lot longer compared to those who continue to receive dialysis today.
+People who undergo a kidney transplant often live a lot longer compared to those who continue to receive dialysis today.

 Call us at 08081111121 or speak with our doctor today to find out if a kidney transplant is right for you.